Meet the Team

 Nadja Smith

 I officially joined GWO at the end of 2023, however, I have worked with Graduate Women through their Regalia business since 2020.
-I was honoured to be voted in as Co-Vice President.
-My work with GWO also involves Advocacy, and co-facilitating the Young Members group.
+I was honoured to be voted in as Vice President in 2024 - 2025, and am thrilled to have been appointed your GWO President.
+My work with GWO has involved Advocacy, and co-facilitating the Young Members group.

 I started my tertiary education immediately after high school, travelling to the other end of the country, to complete my BA majoring in English and History and minoring in classics.
 I spent seven years in high school studying Latin, which I continued for two years through my Classics minor.
 I continued my studies at Victoria, University of Wellington, where I completed my Masters in Information Studies, focused on library science 2024.